YimMenu-Lua/Samurais-Scripts/CONTRIBUTING.md

 │  │                       # - If your UI requires more than one file, group them in a subfolder.
 │  │                       # - If you have one large file doing a multitude of things, split it into multiple files and group them in a subfolder.
 │  │
+│  ├─ lib/               # Serves as the project's library folder.
-│  ├─ lib/               # Contains project libraries and commands: API extensions, ImGui extensions, Lua standard library extensions, global utilities, etc.
+│  │  ├─ extensions/     # API and standard library extensions.
 │  │  └─ translations/   # This is where translation files, supported locales, and the translations hash map are stored.
 │  │
 │  ├─ modules/           # Contains custom modules such as native wrappers, game entity abstractions, YimMenu API wrappers, and higher-level gameplay utilities.